JHR1986/johnhenryroche-ms3-fitnessfuel/testing.md

 3. Phrases:
     - Confirm that the phrases are listed correctly below the search box.
     - When not logged in, confirm that no phrases added by registered users can be either edited or deleted.
-    - When logged in, confirm that edit and delete buttons work as expected.
+    - When logged in, confirm that edit and delete buttons work as expected (in respect of phrases that I added as a user).
     - Reduce and expand the width of the window to verify that the phrases section responds as expected, and that it reacts appropriately on all device widths.

 5. Footer: